oracle-livelabs/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 To create a user account:

-1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
+1. Sign into your OCI account, click the Cloud menu on the left to open the left navigation pane, and click **Oracle Database**.
 On the right, click **Autonomous Data Warehouse**.

 	![Autonomous Data Warehouse option under Oracle Database](images/database-adw.png)